michaelrubinelli/blockchain-brawlers-whitepaper/README.md

 ## Promotional Items

 There were several items that were given away or used as keys to grant access to sales and promotional activities.
+On occasion as a thank you.
 The below listed items no longer serve their original purpose and merely maintain sentimental value

  #### [Golden Battletags](https://wax.atomichub.io/explorer/template/bcbrawlers/432795)